On This Page

 Roswell’s aura was that of a sleepy little town that seemed to be stuck in the 1980s.

 We were able to drive the entirety of it in roughly half an hour.

 We were delighted to see that the other-worldly vibe was oozing throughout the town as nearly every business downtown was adorned with little green men.

-Even the lamp posts had vacant almond shaped eyes that followed you around.
+Even the lamp posts had almond shaped eyes that seemed to be watching…

 Up With the Birds

-We woke up the next morning to the sound of the roosters on the property crowing as the sun was climbing in the sky.
-(The land was so open out here, it made the sunrise quite spectacular.)
-About an hour down the road, I repositioned myself and discovered that I must have gotten a little too friendly with the birds.
+We woke up to start our drive the next morning to the sound of roosters crowing.
+The land is so open, it makes the sunrise quite spectacular.
+About an hour down the road, I discovered that I must have gotten a little too friendly with the birds.
 I had just smeared chicken poop all over the passenger side seat that — unbeknownst to me — had been clinging to the bottom of my flip flop.

 After a quick emergency stop and some wet wipes we were back on the road.
 I was lovingly deemed ‘poop foot’ for the remainder of the 500 mile drive to get us to our next destination, the Four Corners Monument.